apache/drill/_docs/developer-information/009-rest-api.md

 ### POST /option/{optionName}

-Change the value or type of the named option. <<Needs testing on 1.3>>
+Change the value or type of the named option.
+Doc Note: Test on 1.3.

 **Parameter**